 Again, it varies, but I've heard about 48 hours is a typical expected turnaround time.
 The review may involve reviewing the chart, speaking to the referring clinician, and documenting your findings/recommendations.

-Do you have to speak to the referring provider?
+Do you have to speak to the referring physician or practitioner?
 Is this uncomfortable?

 Most times, it seems necessary to do a peer-to-peer review with the referring clinician.
 It can be uncomfortable depending on the interaction!